 Grant Thornton also has some 40 practitioners in South Africa after local firm SizweNtsalubaGobodo joined in 2018.
 Led by Pontso Nyathi, the team provides forensic services in matters across the African continent.

-Eric Lioy, a former national managing partner for forensic advisory services in the US, left in December 2019.
+Erik Lioy, a former national managing partner for forensic advisory services in the US, left in December 2019.
 The former US national practice leader for compliance and investigations, William Olsen, joined a new firm in January 2020.

 Very few of Grant Thornton’s engagements make it into the public domain.
-According to reports in the local press in India in 2019, the Indian government appointed Grant Thornton to investigate an alleged bank load fraud at Punjab & Maharashtra Co-operative Bank.
+According to reports in the local press in India in 2019, the Indian government appointed Grant Thornton to investigate an alleged bank loan fraud at Punjab & Maharashtra Co-operative Bank.
 The reports estimated the fraud to run over US$500 million.

 Grant Thornton served as the monitor for Barclays as the bank restructured itself to comply with UK ring-fencing legislation, which required it to separate its retail arm from its investment banking activities.

-Grant Thornton has over 56,000 employees in 140 countries – including 900 professionals in its forensic investigations teams in 40 countries.
+Grant Thornton has over 56,000 employees in 140 countries – including 900 professionals in its forensic investigations teams in over 40 countries.

 Public clients of the firm include Sky PLC, the Cooperative Group, Airgas, Berkshire Hathaway, Hyatt Hotels and Nobel Energy.